based on stories by Rod Serling, Charles Beaumont and Richard Matheson | adapted by Anne Washburn

 Mon 11 Dec, Mon 18 Dec, Mon 1 Jan, Mon 8 Jan, Mon 15 Jan

-£5 tickets available exclusively to those aged 25 and under on select Mondays and Access Performances.
+£5 tickets available exclusively to those aged 25 and under on select Mondays and Access Performances listed above.
 Enter the promo code UNDER25 to book.
 Proof of age ID will be required on collecting the tickets.
 Tickets are limited to two per person and subject to availability.
-On sale from 1pm on Mon 20 Nov.

 *Subject to availability.
 Not available in the final week of performances.